 “The flower that wilted last year is gone.
 Petals once fallen are fallen forever.
-Flowers do not return in the spring; rather they are replaced.
+Flowers do not return in the spring; rather, they are replaced.
 It is in this difference between returned and replaced that the price of renewal is paid.
 And as it is for spring flowers, so it is for us.” ~Daniel Abraham, The Price of Spring

 Recovery and Tulips Don’t Bloom Without a Struggle

 Tulips and people do not blossom without a struggle.
 Imagine; buried under layers of dirt as an insignificant, shriveled bulb.
-Certainly there was potential for this to blossom and bloom, but conditions would have to be correct.
+Yes, there was potential for this to blossom and bloom, but conditions would have to be correct.
 There had to be enough water and sunlight for the small, slender shoot to break through the outer casing.

 Aren’t we like the tulip in our recovery as well?